exAClior/exAClior.github.io/content/posts/ibmquantumutil.md

 results emerged from the discussions between proponents of this paper and others.
-For instance, Sels and colleagues [2] demonstrated a method to exploit the heavy-hexagon topology of IBM's superconducting quantum chip to speed up classical simulation of the quantum circuit with belief propagation tensor networks.
+For instance, Sels and colleagues [2] demonstrated a method to exploit the heavy-hexagon topology of IBM's superconducting quantum chip to speed up classical simulation of the quantum circuit in IBM's paper with belief propagation tensor networks.
 This, although contradicting IBM's claim of demonstrating quantum utility, helps extend our understanding of classical simulation of quantum circuits.
 Unfortunately, an in-depth analysis of this topic is beyond the scope of this blog.
 Interested readers are encouraged to consult the reference below and investigate further on their own.

 Conversely, IBM clarifies that the essence of this paper is not quantum utility but two other crucial aspects.
 First, it demonstrates "advances in the coherence